srl-labs/learn-srlinux/docs/ndk/guide/dev/go/index.md

 /// note
     attrs: {class: inline end}
 [Containerlab v0.48.6](https://containerlab.dev/install) version and SR Linux 23.10.1 are used in this tutorial.
+Users are advised to use these version to have the same outputs as in this tutorial.

+Newer versions of Containerlab and SR Linux should work as well, but the outputs might be slightly different.
 ///

 And then running the deployment script[^10]: